krchf/process-graph-antipattern-detection/README.md

 2. Wait for http://localhost:7474 to be available
 3. Connect to DB using "No authentication"
 4. Run queries - either:
-   1. Use queries below
+   1. Run benchmark via `npm start`.
-   2. Regenerate queries by running `npm start`
+   2. Insert queries below into the Neo4j UI (or regenerate queries by running `npm run print-queries`).

 > Note: Database must be cleared before inserting a new process model.
 See ["Cleanup"](#cleanup) section at the end of this document for details.